Toledo vs. Bowling Green NCAA Football Odds, Plays and Insights | November 10, 2021

 Over/Under Insights

-- Toledo and its opponents have combined to score more than 50.5 points in three of eight games this season.
+- Toledo has combined with its opponents to score more than 50 points in three of eight games this season.

+- Bowling Green has combined with its opponents to score more than 50 points in four of nine games this season.

 Toledo Stats and Trends

-- Toledo has played nine games, with four wins against the spread.
+- Toledo has four wins against the spread in nine games this season.

-- This season, the Rockets have just one ATS win in three games as a favorite of 10.5 points or more.

-- Toledo's games this year have gone over the point total two times in eight opportunities (25%).
+- The Rockets have covered the spread once this season when favored by 10.5 points or more (in three chances).

-- Toledo is 2-1 against the spread and 3-1 overall in games when it records more than 30.6 points.
+- Toledo is 2-1 against the spread and 3-1 overall this season when the team puts up more than 30.6 points.

-- In games that Toledo amasses more than 375.6 yards, the team is 2-1 against the spread and 3-1 overall.
+- In games that Toledo picks up over 375.6 yards, the team is 2-1 against the spread and 3-1 overall.

-- The Rockets have turned the ball over five times this season, nine fewer than the Falcons have forced (14).
+- The Rockets have five giveaways this season, while the Falcons have 14 takeaways .

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.